neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 You may detach from the container (sending it back to background) without stopping it using the following escape sequence: <kbd>Ctrl</kbd>-<kbd>p</kbd> + <kbd>Ctrl</kbd>-<kbd>q</kbd>

-Up until now we have been working in a container and not the image.
 If we were to stop the container now, all of our changes would be lost and hello-gbdx-docker-image image would remain unchanged.
 To permanently update the image we must commit our changes to it.
 This command will save the changes you made to your container to hello-gbdx-docker-image.

 ```bash
 # Commit the changes from the container to the image